rafaqz/citation.vim/README.md

   ```
   let g:citation_vim_collection" = 'your_zotero_collection'
   ```
-  Although this can be set on the fly with :Unite citation_colletion
+  Although this can be set on the fly with :Unite citation_collection

 4. Set a cache path: